CGRC RACING RULES

 b. the international Doping Control Rules

-c. any condition of entry which may be made from time to time by the CGRC
+c. any condition of entry which may be made by the CGRC bodies

 CGRC Racing rules – adaptions for Whippets: